Alphabetical List of Student Organizations

 AMERICAN CIVIL LIBERTIES UNION

 The American Civil Liberties Union (ACLU) was founded in 1920 by citizens concerned about mass arrests of suspected radicals by the Department of Justice.
 Since then, the ACLU has continued to fight to protect and secure the rights guaranteed by our Constitution, which occasionally requires it to defend the rights of unpopular groups and unsympathetic characters.
 The Columbia Law School chapter, established in April 1991, serves to focus attention on constitutional law and civil liberties issues of national, regional, and campus interest, as well as to encourage hands-on involvement in protecting civil liberties.
-Past events have included debates, speaker panels and training sessions.
+Past events have included debates, speaker panels, and training sessions.
 We also engage in activist activities such as petitioning state and federal officials, or distributing information to groups of citizens to inform them of their rights.
-For example, the ACLU participates in the Suspension Representation Project (SRP), which trains law students to represent NYC public school students in superintendents’ suspension hearings.
-In the 2008-2009 school year, one out of every 14 students in NYC was suspended.
-Youth who are suspended from school are more likely to fall behind in school, be retained a grade, and drop out.
-The SRP enables law students to develop valuable legal skills, including interviewing clients, conducting direct and cross examinations, and delivering closing arguments.
-Involvement in the SRP is also an excellent way to work with law students from other local law schools.
-Chapter members can get involved in other activities as well, including assisting ACLU lawyers with legal research, drafting position papers about civil liberties issues, and speaking about civil rights issues.
+Chapter members can get involved in other activities as well, including assisting ACLU lawyers with legal research, helping out with the Stop & Frisk project at the NYCLU, drafting position papers about civil liberties issues, and speaking about civil rights issues.
 From year to year, the ACLU continues to refine its mission to meet the needs and interests of our members and the Law School and University communities.
 Students, faculty, and staff are all welcome to join and participate.

 AMERICAN CONSTITUTION SOCIETY